chrislattman/blogging-project/docs/docker/index.md

     - for Windows hosts using PowerShell, replace `$(pwd)` with `${PWD}`
     - for Windows hosts using Command Prompt (not recommended), replace `$(pwd)` with `%cd%`
     - Optional: use `-w "$(pwd)"` to set the working directory to the value of `pwd`
+    - If instead of `"$(pwd)`, you specify another directory that does not exist yet, Docker will create it for you

 - `docker volume create volume-name`
     - creates a new volume named `volume-name`